Endoscopic Sinus Surgery for Children

 child use nasal ointment, saltwater or saline spray, or nasal steroid spray after

 surgery.
-Follow instructions carefully.
+Follow directions carefully.

 - A visit with your child’s healthcare provider will be scheduled for 1 to 2 weeks after